ademeglio/virtual-pet/README.md

     * - [x] Ask user to name their pet.
     * - [ ] Interact with pet
       * - [ ] Pet Status
+        * I'm having trouble with the test for this.
+It doesn't seem to update properly.
       * - [x] Do Menu
+      * - [ ] Pet Revised status?

 ### Stretch Tasks
   * - [ ] Give the pet the ability to take care of some of its own needs.